The best apple picking near Chicago

 From Chicago: 80 miles northwest

-Royal Oak has more than 12,000 trees and 26 varieties of apples, plus late-summer raspberries.
-The orchard provides containers for pick-your-own types, and the store features doughnuts, caramel apples, pies and a Royal Oak specialty—apple-cider slushees.
+Royal Oak boasts more than 17,000 trees and 30-plus varieties of apples, so lace up your walking shoes.
+The orchard provides containers for pick-your-own types, and the store features doughnuts, caramel apples, pies and a Royal Oak specialty—apple-cider slushies.